Deep Dive: Policy submission rules, violations, and best practices for setup

 All of this stuff is great and lessens the workload for Admins, but I think we can all agree that without controls in place, this could go pear-shaped very quickly!!!

 Violations - Enabling Violations will mean that anything ‘against the rules’ is flagged for review and will not be submitted automatically.
-However, users can still submit manually.
+However, users can still submit manually (see Domain Groups below for how to prevent submission).

 Categories Required - This means all expenses must be coded with a Category